FlyingRagnar/asherons-call-metas/fellowship_quests/Deewain/README.md

 Deewain Fellow V1
-Completes Deewain's Dark Cavern quest as a multi-client fellowship This quest is the king of luminance efficiency quests, 30K lum in less than 15 minutes.
+Completes Deewain's Dark Cavern quest as a multi-client fellowship
+This quest is the king of luminance efficiency quests, 30K lum in less than 15 minutes
 Runtime is around 13-15 minutes with a fellow of 4

 Steps to run:
 - Copy file (.met) into Virindi Tank directory, usually C:\Games\VirindiPlugins\VirindiTank